MediaCrush/MediaCrush/docs/mediacrush.js.md

 To suppress this behavior, set `window.preventMediaCrushAutoload` before loading mediacrush.js.

+You may also set `window.beforeMediaCrushLoad` to a function that should be executed before MediaCrush does its initial sweep of the DOM for `.mediacrush` elements.
+This gives you a chance to change settings like `MediaCrush.domain`.

 mediacrush.js can also be used to embed MediaCrush objects into pages.
 This is the preferred means of embedding files in third party sites.
 You can embed any MediaCrush file into a div, and it will look like: